 - Rental dwellings may now participate in the program

-View requirements for wood storm windows are based on Province of British Columbia guidelines for traditional wood storm windows, and are specific to double hung wood windows, the dominant traditional window design.
-Non-wood storm units are not supported by this grant for traditional double hung wood windows.
+*Construction requirements for wood storm windows are based on Province of British Columbia guidelines for traditional wood storm windows, and are specific to double hung wood windows.
+Non-wood interior storm units can be supported by this grant if they meet specific criteria.
 If your home has different original windows such as 1930’s metal casement windows or if more information on qualifying interior storm windows, please contact VHF to discuss heritage appropriate storm window alternatives.
 View full requirements for wood storm windows here.

 Application & Deadlines

-Vancouver Heritage Foundation worked with the City of Vancouver Sustainability Group and Water Engineering Department to create this tool to help older houses with energy improvements.
-It supports efforts to see retention of heritage and character homes, while also contributing to the City’s goal of Greenest City by 2020.
+Vancouver Heritage Foundation worked with the City of Vancouver’s Sustainability Group, Heritage Conservation Program and Water Engineering Department to create this tool to help older houses with energy improvements.
+It supports efforts to see retention of heritage and character homes, while also contributing to the City’s goal to be the Greenest City.

-VHF is pleased to acknowledge the participation of City Green Solutions in the development of the Heritage Energy Retrofit Grant program and for providing the certified Energy Advisors who will conduct the program’s energy and water evaluations on program participant homes.
-City Green Solutions will provide each participant home with a EnerGuide Renovation Upgrade Report, and the program’s GHG Reduction Opportunities Report that will offer specific recommendations for suitable retrofits for your home.
-On site and telephone coaching and support is available throughout the program if you have any questions during your retrofit projects.
+VHF is pleased to acknowledge the participation of City Green Solutions in the development of the Heritage Energy Retrofit Grant program and for providing the certified Energy Advisors who conduct the program’s energy and water evaluations on program participant homes.
+City Green Solutions provide each participant home with an EnerGuide Renovation Upgrade Report, and the program’s GHG Reduction Opportunities Report that offers specific recommendations for suitable retrofits for the home.
+Onsite and telephone coaching and support is available throughout the program if you have any questions during your retrofit projects.